-The Troy Lee Designs Carbon D3 takes home the Top Pick Award.
+The Troy Lee Designs Carbon D3 is one of our highest rated helmets.
 The D3 is Troy Lee's no-holds-barred, full-face downhill helmet.
 The Carbon version replaces the composite shell of the Troy Lee D3 with a carbon shell.
 The key features we love about the D3 and D3 Carbon are the excellent ventilation system, the visor, high-quality materials, storage bag, extra visor, and comfortable wicking interior padding.
 The carbon shell shaves a few ounces off the helmet's weight.
 The reduced weight adds even more comfort to this helmet.
 Essentially we are saying the D3 Carbon is an excellent pick for a full face lid.

 Troy Lee Designs D3 Carbon MIPS Review

 Compare prices at 2 resellers Pros: Adjustable visor, quality construction, premium materials, excellent ventilation system

 The D3 Carbon is on the head of every Troy Lee Designs team rider.
 This was the helmet Semenuk was wearing when he won Joyride.
 This was the helmet Cam Zink was wearing when he stomped the flat drop backflip at the Red Bull Rampage this year.
 Peat, Hill, Fairclough, and Gwin all wear this helmet.
 If you are wondering what the world's best mountain bikers are wearing, the D3 Carbon is a popular choice.